dortania/Wireless-Buyers-Guide/unsupported.md

 # Unsupported Chipsets

 So for some reason, people need a list of unsupported wireless cards just to reassure them that their EXACT model doesn't work.
-Well here's that list of all intel chips cause why not:
+Well here's that list of all Intel chips cause why not:

 Intel Wireless AX